Joelius300/dviz_hslu/REPORT.md

 DVIZ was an intended primary beneficiary.
 For the analysis done specifically for other modules I have of course still taken the insights into account if they were relevant but did not count the hours towards this project.

+IMPORTANT: This is not the focus of the module and you must keep this at a minimum.
+Do not write this much.
+You should probably also not put as much time on the work sheet!
+But you need to include an explanation of the dataset e.g. in an additional file, and all data exploration and analysis done for DVIZ specifically.

 ### Meaning of variables